replikativ/konserve/README.md

 A file-system store in Clojure and [IndexedDB](https://developer.mozilla.org/en-US/docs/IndexedDB) for ClojureScript are provided as elementary reference implementations for the two most important platforms.
 No setup and no additional dependencies are needed.

 ### fs-store
 The file-system store currently uses [fressian](https://github.com/clojure/data.fressian) and is quite efficient.
 It also allows to access values as a normal file-system file, e.g. to open it with a native database like HDF5 in Java.
+You can decide not to fsync on every write by a configuration of `{:fsync false}`.

 ### IndexedDB